-In this article, I wanted to “step outside” of the usual BS and instead try and give you 12 must-know tried-and-proven blog writing tips (from my own experiences) that would help prepare you for what’s to come when you’re:
+In this article, I wanted to “step outside” of the usual BS and instead give you 12 must-know blog writing tips for beginners (coming from my own experiences) to prepare you for what’s to come when you’re:

 - Growing – and eventually;

 I will also provide you with some additional blogging resources you may want to check out if you want to grow your blog as fast as possible but for now, here’s a quick look at the 12 blogging tips I will share below.